GoogleChrome/web.dev/src/site/content/en/blog/css-trig-functions/index.md

 In the demo below, these functions are used to draw the lines that make up the triangle surrounding the set `--angle`:

-- The “hypothenuse” _(yellow line)_ is a line from the center of the circle to the position of the dot.
+- The “hypotenuse” _(yellow line)_ is a line from the center of the circle to the position of the dot.
 Its length is equal to the `--radius` of the circle.
 - The “adjacent” _(red line)_ is a line from the center of the circle along the X-axis.
 Its length is equal to the `--radius` multiplied by the cosine of the `--angle`.
 - The “opposite” _(blue line)_ is a line from the center of the circle along the Y-axis.
 Its length is equal to the `--radius` multiplied by the sine of the `--angle`.
 - The `tan()` function of the `--angle` is used to draw the green line from the dot towards the X-axis.